-- 220. States Parties are encouraged to develop educational activities related to World Heritage with, wherever possible, the participation of schools, universities, museums and other local and national educational authorities. - 221.
-The Secretariat, in co-operation with the UNESCO Education Sector and other partners, produces and publishes a World Heritage Educational Resource Kit, "World Heritage in Young Hands", for use in secondary schools around the world.
+- 220. States Parties are encouraged to develop quality educational activities related to World Heritage through a variety of learning environments tailored to each audience with, wherever possible, the participation of schools, universities, museums and other local and national educational authorities. - 221.
+The Secretariat, in cooperation with the UNESCO Education Sector and other partners, produces and publishes a World Heritage Educational Resource Kit, "World Heritage in Young Hands", for use in secondary schools around the world.
 The Kit is adaptable for use at other educational levels. - 222.
 International Assistance may be requested by States Parties from the World Heritage Fund for the purpose of developing and implementing awareness-raising and educational activities or programmes (see Chapter VII).

-Article 27.2 of the World Heritage Convention
+Article 27(1) of the World Heritage Convention Decision 43 COM 11A

-"World Heritage in Young Hands" is available at the following Web address http://whc.unesco.org/education /index.htm
+"World Heritage in Young Hands" is available at https://whc.unesco.org/en/whed ucation/